-Prior to tonight's game against the New York Yankees, the Boston Red Sox made the following roster moves:
+Prior to today's game against the Toronto Blue Jays, the Boston Red Sox made the following roster moves:

 President of Baseball Operations David Dombrowski made the announcement.

 Hanigan, 35, has hit .186 (13-for-70) with three doubles and 10 RBI in 22 games with the Red Sox this season.
 Acquired from the San Diego Padres on December 19, 2014, the veteran backstop has made 71 starts for Boston, with the Red Sox going 41-30 in those games, including 14-6 in 20 starts this season.
 A native of Andover, Mass., Hanigan has appeared in 634 major league games over 10 seasons with the Cincinnati Reds (2007-13), Tampa Bay Rays (2014) and Red Sox, combining to hit .252 (460-for-1,823) with a .348 on-base percentage.
 Originally signed by Cincinnati as a non-drafted free agent in 2002, he has thrown out 111 of 336 attempted base stealers (33%) while posting a 3.70 catcher's ERA.

 Swihart, 24, made his first career Opening Day roster in 2016 and has appeared in 19 games with the Red Sox, batting .258 (16-for-62) with three triples and a .365 on-base percentage.
 Each of his last 13 starts for Boston has been made in left field, where he has recorded one assist and no errors in 31 total chances.
 He has also hit .243 (25-for-103) with four doubles and a home run in 29 games with the PawSox, making 14 starts at catcher and 11 in left field.
 Selected by Boston in the first round of the 2011 June Draft, the switch-hitter has appeared in 103 major league games in two seasons (2015-16), hitting .271 (95-for-350) with 17 doubles, four triples, and five home runs.